mingdinghan/dataengineercamp_capstone/README.md

   - Verify that the Kafka cluster sees new orders produced every 2 minutes

+  - The above setup produces data periodically to Confluent Cloud
-  - The above steps effectively simulate a periodic ECS task that runs a Docker container to produce to Confluent Cloud, or a Confluent `Datagen Source` connector, but with more customizable and realistic-looking data.
+    - This effectively simulates a periodic ECS task, or a Confluent `Datagen Source` Kafka connector
+    - But generates more customizable and realistic-looking data

 ### 4. Streaming data into ClickHouse via Kafka connector